 Leah Katz Rosenberg attended the Western Branch schools and began viola in the fifth grade orchestra program.
 She received her Bachelor of Music magna cum laude, with an instrumental music education concentration, from James Madison University and her Master of Music, with an instrumental music education concentration, from Ithaca College.

-Mrs. Rosenberg’s public school teachers were the Alice and Martin Glasco.
-Her private teachers included Linda Althoff, retired violist of the Virginia Symphony Orchestra; Dr. Jeffery Showell, former viola professor and director of the James Madison University School of Music; and Ramon Scavelli, retired violist of the National Symphony Orchestra.
+Mrs. Rosenberg’s school orchestra teachers were Alice and Martin Glasco.
+They established the success of the Western Branch Orchestra programs and Mrs. Rosenberg now proudly carries on their tradition of excellence.
+Her private teachers were Linda Althoff, retired violist with the Virginia Symphony Orchestra; Dr. Jeffrey Showell, retired viola professor and director of the James Madison University School of Music; and Ramon Scavelli, retired violist with the National Symphony Orchestra in Washington, D.C.

-Mrs. Rosenberg resides with her husband Jason, son Judah, daughter Zahava, and cat Zoe, in the Ghent section of Norfolk.
+Mrs. Rosenberg resides in Norfolk with her husband Jason and three children, Judah, Zahava, and Aliza.